 1. Sort: Pull things out one at a time and sort similar items into piles.
-Pots and pans in one pile, bakeware in a second, small appliances
+Pots and pans in one pile, bakeware in a second, small appliances in another.

 2. Purge: Cast a critical eye over each item as you sort.
 Discard anything that's broken and can't be repaired or is missing parts, like a pot without a handle or storage containers without lids.
 Eliminate duplication.
 If you have three frying pans of the same size, put the most worn one in the donation box, along with anything you haven't used in more than a couple of years (like a plastic Jell-O mold that is taking up valuable space).